 - Connect the 110V plug into the shore power outlet inside your camper (or directly to a household outlet or electrical hook-up at a campground).
 You’ll probably need an extension cord as the cord that comes with this unit is only 4 feet long.

 - Connect the black alligator clip to the negative terminal and the red alligator clip to the positive terminal of your RV’s 12V LFP house battery.

-- Use your Bluetooth module or battery monitor to watch your battery charge in minutes!
+- Use your Bluetooth module or battery monitor to watch your battery charger charge your battery in minutes!
 Or, simply use the red (still charging) to green (charging complete) status light on the unit itself.

 - Remove the charger in the reverse order, store it in a dry safe place, and away you go!
 It’s that easy.

 - Never touch the alligator clips together when the unit is plugged into AC power.